 • Breast milk helps protect against respiratory tract infections.

 • Breast milk helps protect against bowel problems.
-Read more on the protection of breast milk in connection with the gut.

 • The act of breastfeeding promotes better oral development and helps prevent speech problems later on.

 • Breast milk is always best.
 If the baby can take fluids in via the mouth, breast milk should be given.
 It offers the most protection and is more easily digested than any type of formula.
-The baby can be fed expressed breast milk, until it is possible for him/her to breastfeed.
-If the mother has a low milk supply, she can use a SNS with Donor milk, if necessary.
+The baby can be fed expressed breast milk until it is possible for him/her to breastfeed.
+If the mother has a low milk supply, she can use an SNS with Donor milk, if necessary.

 • A baby who has Down syndrome and low muscle tone will need head support while breastfeeding.
 The baby’s neck should not be extended, but in a neutral position to avoid tongue protrusion.